Andrii-hotfix/SFA_Tool/README.md

 # SFA_Tool
--this tool created to analyze steam accounts;
+this tool created to analyze steam accounts;
--to run this script you need to have Steam API key, which can be found at https://steamcommunity.com/login/home/?goto=%2Fdev%2Fapikey if you have this key you need to enter it in SFA_Tool.pyw at line 143 instead of api_key_str
+to run this script you need to have Steam API key, which can be found at https://steamcommunity.com/login/home/?goto=%2Fdev%2Fapikey if you have this key you need to enter it in SFA_Tool.pyw at line 143 instead of api_key_str

 ## usage: